 Hon.
 John Wentworth, in a supplement to one of his lectures, gives the names of quite a number of Virginians who were early residents of Chicago; to those may be added that of Charles Jouett.
 Mr. Jouett had married in 1803, Miss Eliza Dodomead; she died in 1805.
 From the time of his first arrival at Chicago, we are unable to state precisely how often or how long he was absent from this post, yet we are advised of one furlough at least, reaching along through the holidays it is understood, in the winter of 1808-09.
 The occasion was his (2nd) marriage, the lady being Miss Susan Randolph Allen, of Clark County, Ky., and we must characterize it as something extraordinary, that their wedding-tour was made on horseback, in the month of January, through the jungles, over the snow-drifts, on the ice, and across the prairies, in the face of driving storms, and the frozen breath of the winds of the north.
 They had on their journey, a Negro servant named Joe Battles, and an Indian guide whose name was Robinson, possibly the late chief Alex Robinson.
 A team and wagon followed, conveying their baggage, and they marked their route for the benefit of any future traveler.

 After some six years of residence here, Mr. Jouett, probably from Indian difficulties and complications, which rendered a continuance in the office impracticable, resigned his position in 1811, and removed to Kentucky, and settled in Mercer County, near Harrodsburg.
 In 1812, he was made one of the Judges of that county.
-After the close of the war with England, and the rebuilding of Fort Dearborn, Judge Jouett again occupied the position of Indian Agent at Chicago, having been re-appointed in 1815, and made the journey to this place across the country, accompanied by his family.
+After the close of the war with England, and the rebuilding of Fort Dearborn (complete history of the 1st and 2nd Forts), Judge Jouett again occupied the position of Indian Agent at Chicago, having been re-appointed in 1815, and made the journey to this place across the country, accompanied by his family.

-The first Agency Building, or United States Factory, as sometimes called, Mrs. Whistler told us, was near the river on the south side, a short space above Fort Dearborn; and in Mrs. John H. Kinzie's (John Kinzie's son) book "Wau-Bun, the Early Day in the Northwest," (published 1873), we are informed that "it was an old fashioned log-building, with a hall running through the center, and one large room on each side.
+The first Agency Building, or United States Factory, as sometimes called, Mrs. Whistler told us, was near the river on the south side, a short space above Fort Dearborn; and in Mrs. John H. Kinzie's (daughter-in-law of John Kinzie) book "Wau-Bun, the Early Day in the Northwest," (published 1873), we are informed that "it was an old fashioned log-building, with a hall running through the center, and one large room on each side.
 Piazzas (veranda) extended the whole length of the building in front and rear."
 This structure is understood to have been built soon after Mr. Jouett came; it did not, of course, survive the destruction of the first Fort Dearborn.

 The Agency House, during Judge Jouett's second term as Indian Agent here, and the home of his family during the period was on the north side of the river.
 It was a log-building of two large rooms, standing some "two or three hundred yards from the lake," and close by the river.
 "It was about twenty steps from the riverbank," says a lady now living, a daughter of Judge Jouett, and who, coming with her parents in 1816, remained here several years.
 The log-domicile referred to, was one built previous to the evacuation of Fort Dearborn, in 1812, and we much believe that it was the same frequently spoken of in connexion with an earlier date as "the Burns house."
 It stood where a freight depot of the N.W.
 Railroad once stood, at the corner of North State and Water Streets.
 The future building of the Indian Agency, sometimes called "Cobweb Castle," was afterward erected close by it; indeed it was already commenced, but never occupied or completed during Judge Jouett's sojourn here.
 We will here remark that the timbers of the old log-building were a stolid (a person, calm, dependable, and showing little emotion or animation) witness to a deed of blood, supplementary perhaps to the massacre on the south side of the river.
 Says Mrs. Callis (the daughter of Judge Jouett), "The house in which my father lived, was built before the massacre of 1812; I know this from the fact that ' White Elk,' an Indian chief, and the tallest Indian I ever saw, was frequently pointed out to me as the savage who had dashed out the brains of the children of Sukey Corbin (a camp-follower and washer-woman), against the side of this very house."
 We have reason to think that this savage was the same friend that had previously tomahawked the dozen other children, after the action and surrender by the soldiers.